ART(IST) MUST BE BEAUTIFUL - The Agony, the Bliss, the Transformational Healing Power of Art

 It is a well-known fact that, in many circles, females are societally invisible and "worthless" without youthful beauty.
 (At least, we hope we're invisible.
 Because when we're not, we're targets for ridicule and abuse.)

-In many ways, it's actually a relief, and not only because of the lessening pressure and harassment that requires evasive maneuvers so I can simply go about my day in public.
-More so, it serves to hammer home, without any sex-circus preamble or flirting hoopla, the reality of that other phenomenon I've experienced for my entire romantic and sexual life: that the moment someone's sexual interest in me dropped, their genuine feelings about my worth were finally exposed.
+In many ways, it's actually a relief, and not only because of the lessening of sexual pressure and harassment.
+More so, it hammers home, without any sex-circus preamble or flirting hoopla, the reality of that other phenomenon I've experienced for my entire romantic and sexual life: that the moment someone's sexual interest in me dropped, their genuine feelings about my worth were finally exposed.

 The reality is that, without sexual attraction, I HAD no worth to many of them.

 All those hours they spent reading my fiction.
-All those dance shows they came to when they really couldn't have cared less.
+All those dance shows they attended when they couldn't have cared less.
 The long walks, listening to me babble about nature and joy and pain and wonder.
 All those times talking about life and geeky stuff and the sweeping nuances of the universe into the wee hours.

 All revealed to be bullshit.